Mauritania Country Commercial Guide

 Last published date:

-For future investors in the mining sector, to better assess existing licenses and availability of non-exploited areas, MPME has issued an interactive mapping of the mining register which displays the license status.
-Mining Portal.
+Resources: For future investors in the mining sector to better assess existing licenses and availability of non-exploited areas, the Ministry of Mines and Industry has issued an interactive map of the mining register which displays the status of licenses: Mining Portal.

 ×